-Living with NMO is a journey encompassing many obstacles on the way.
+Living with NMOSD is a journey encompassing many obstacles on the way.
 This section tells you what to expect when meeting a therapist and how you can prepare to make the best use of your time with them.

 Things to think about first

 • How am I feeling about having NMOSD?